EnvoyAI/examples/test-echo/README.md

 ##### YAML

-First an aside about YAML - Each of the JSON metadata fields (`com.envoyai.schema-in`,`com.envoyai.schema-out`,`com.envoyai.info`) can be specified with JSON, or with YAML (a superset of JSON that allows us to avoid much of the heavy tagging).
-This becomes a huge benefit as your schemas grow in sophistication.
+First an aside about YAML - Each of the JSON metadata fields (`com.envoyai.schema-in`,`com.envoyai.schema-out`,`com.envoyai.info`) can be specified with JSON, or with YAML (a superset of JSON that allows us to drop a lot of the cumbersome symbols).
-An important "gotcha" about your Dockerfile definition relates to the manner in which Dockerfile labels capture strings, one must explicitly insert newlines `\n`.
+An important "gotcha" when using YAML in a Dockerfile LABEL is that, because the way they caputre strings, each LABEL must have explicit newline characters using `\n` at the end of each line.
 See test/echo's [Dockerfile](Dockerfile) for examples.

 ## 1 Files